-Costs are updated regularly in conjunction with information provided by the BCIS (Building Cost Information Service) and other Quantity Surveyors.
+Costs are updated annually in conjunction with information provided by the BCIS (Building Cost Information Service) and other Quantity Surveyors.

-The document is often referred to as the Planning Kitbag costs as the figures are often used by planners and developers when reviewing potential planning contributions to site developments.
+The document is often referred to as the Facility Capital Costs (formerly known as Planning Kitbag costs) as the figures are often used by planners and developers when reviewing potential planning contributions to site developments.